Loading…

 The full farming loop, step by step:

-Step 1 — Build your Rested buff first.
-Before leaving your base camp, activate the Rested buff at your comfort bonfire.
-You need comfort level 3 (five comfort items around the bonfire — five shells from the beach qualify).
-The Rested buff gives 2.5x stamina regen for 45+ minutes at no cost.
+Build your Rested buff before leaving base camp.
+Activate it at your comfort bonfire: you need comfort level 5 (five comfort items around the bonfire; five free beach shells qualify).
+The Rested buff gives 2.5x stamina regen for around 15 minutes.
 Starting a camp run without it is starting at reduced efficiency.

-Step 2 — Place a Fast Travel Point at each island 2 camp.
+Place a Fast Travel Point at each island 2 camp you plan to run.
 FTPs cost 1 Fast Travel Bell + 20 wood and must be placed on coastline.
-The cost is worth it immediately.
-Without an FTP, reaching island 2 takes 10–15 minutes of sailing each way.
-With one, it's a 30-second teleport.
-An 8-minute camp run without an FTP becomes a 30-minute session.
-Build the FTP before your first run.
+Without an FTP, reaching island 2 takes 10-15 minutes of sailing each way; with one, it's a 30-second teleport.
+Build the FTP before your first run or you're paying the sailing tax for nothing.

-Step 3 — Enter the camp and watch the chest counter.
-The HUD shows a chest counter for the current POI when you enter a pirate camp.
-That number tells you exactly how many lootable containers — chests and piled crates both — remain in the camp.
+Enter the camp and watch the chest counter.
+The HUD shows a counter for the current POI when you enter a pirate camp: that number is every lootable container remaining.
 Your objective is to get it to zero.
-Nothing else matters until that counter hits zero.
+Nothing else matters until that counter clears.

 The HUD chest counter is the most important piece of information on your screen during a camp run, and it's easy to ignore.

 Two behaviors that break runs.
 First: leaving before Site Clear.
-If you get all but one container, leave, and come back after the 24-hour reset, the camp has restocked and you never triggered the bonus.
-That XP is gone — always finish the counter before moving on.
+If you get all but one container, leave, and return after the camp has reset, you never triggered the bonus for that session.
+That XP is gone: always finish the counter before moving on.
 Second: the counter that won't move.
-If you enter a camp and the counter doesn't decrease as you loot, you've already cleared it today.
-You can't trigger Site Clear twice on the same camp before the 24-hour reset.
+If you enter a camp and the counter doesn't decrease as you loot, you've already cleared it this session.
+You can't trigger Site Clear twice on the same camp before the real-time reset.

 The math on co-op farm efficiency is simple: one player holding aggro means three players looting, which cuts the time per camp roughly in half.
 The XP result stays the same for everyone.

-- When the counter hits zero, Site Clear fires and all players earn 250–350 XP simultaneously (Shared Quest Progress must be enabled)
+The most efficient split: one player pulls pirates away from loot areas and holds their attention while everyone else systematically opens every container.
+When the counter hits zero, Site Clear fires and all players earn 250-350 XP simultaneously: Shared Quest Progress must be enabled for this to work.

 The 40% time reduction compounds over a full session.
 A 3-camp circuit at 8 minutes solo is 24 minutes.
 With a 2-player role split, that's closer to 14 minutes.
 With four players, you're looking at 5-8 minutes for the same three camps.

-The island 2 camp loop is the best early-game route, but the same principles apply as you move through biomes.
+The Windrose pirate camps farming loop scales through every biome: the island 2 circuit is just the best early-game version of the same pattern.
 Site Clear XP scales with zone difficulty:

 | Biome | Site Clear XP | Best farming approach |